Environmental law and practice in Australia: overview

 Permitted under an approval granted by the Minister for the Environment.

-Under the Kyoto Protocol, Australia has agreed to limit annual greenhouse gas (GHG) emissions to an average of 108% of 1990 levels during the period from 2008 to 2012.
+Under the Kyoto Protocol, Australia agreed to limit annual greenhouse gas (GHG) emissions to an average of 108% of 1990 levels during the period from 2008 to 2012.

 The Commonwealth government has also set national targets for both the reduction of GHG emissions and the increased use of renewable energy.

 GHG emissions.
 The Commonwealth government's target is a reduction in GHG emissions by at least 5% by 2020 as compared to 2000 levels.
 This target may be increased depending on the outcome of international negotiations.
-The Commonwealth government has committed to reducing pollution to 80% below 2000 levels by 2050.
+The Commonwealth has also committed to reducing pollution to 80% below 2000 levels by 2050.

 Renewable energy.
-The Commonwealth government has committed to ensuring that 20% of Australia's electricity supply comes from renewable sources by 2020.
+The Commonwealth has committed to ensuring that 20% of Australia's electricity supply comes from renewable sources by 2020.
 Total renewable generation is projected to comprise around 40% of electricity generation by 2050.

 In December 1993 Australia became one of the first countries to ratify the UNFCCC.